-ECMA-108 Measurement of High-frequency Noise Emitted by Information Technology and Telecommunication Equipment (3 rd edition - December 1996).
-ECMA-109 Declared Noise Emission Values of Information Technology and Telecommunication Equipment (4 th edition - December 1996) ECMA TR/27 Method for the prediction of installation noise levels (2 nd edition - June 1999).
-ISO 266:1997 Acoustics - Preferred frequencies.
-ISO 3741:1999 Acoustics - Determination of sound power levels of noise sources using sound pressure - Precision methods for reverberation rooms.
-ISO 3744:1994 Acoustics - Determination of sound power levels of noise sources using sound pressure - Engineering method in an essentially free-field condition over a reflecting plane.
-ISO 3745:1977 Acoustics - Determination of sound power levels of noise sources - Precision methods for anechoic and semi-anechoic rooms.
-ISO 6926:1999 Acoustics - Requirements for the performance and calibration of reference sound sources used for the determination of sound power levels.
+ECMA-108 Measurement of High-frequency Noise Emitted by Information Technology and Telecommunication Equipment (3rd edition - December 1996) ECMA-109 Declared Noise Emission Values of Information Technology and Telecommunication Equipment (4th edition - December 1996) ECMA TR/27 Method for the prediction of installation noise levels (2nd edition - June 1999) ISO 266:1997 Acoustics - Preferred frequencies ISO 3741:1999 Acoustics - Determination of sound power levels of noise sources using sound pressure - Precision methods for reverberation rooms ISO 3744:1994 Acoustics - Determination of sound power levels of noise sources using sound pressure - Engineering method in an essentially free-field condition over a reflecting plane

-ISO 7779:1999 Acoustics - Measurement of airborne noise emitted by information technology and telecommunications equipment ISO 9295:1988 Acoustics - Measurement of high-frequency noise emitted by computer and business equipment.
-ISO 9296:1988 Acoustics - Declared noise emission values of computer and business equipment.
-ISO 10302:1996 Acoustics - Methods for the measurement of airborne noise emitted by small airmoving devices.
-ISO/IEC 10561:1999 Information technology - Office equipment - Printing devices - Method for measuring printer throughput - Class 1 and class 2 printers.
-ISO 11160:1996 Information technology - Office equipment - Minimum information to be included in specification sheets - Printers - Part 1: Class 1 and class 2 printers.
-ISO 11201:1995 Acoustics - Noise emitted by machinery and equipment - Measurement of emission sound pressure levels at a work station and at other specified positions - Engineering method in an essentially free field over a reflecting plane.
-ISO 11203:1995 Acoustics - Noise emitted by machinery and equipment - Determination of emission sound pressure levels at a work station and at other specified positions from the sound power level.
-ISO 12001:1996 Acoustics - Noise emitted by machinery and equipment - Rules for the drafting and presentation of a noise test code.
-ANSI S1.13:1995 Measurement of Sound Pressure Levels in Air.
-IEC 60651 Sound level meters.
-IEC 60804 Integrating-averaging sound level meters.
-IEC 60942 Electroacoustics - Sound calibrators.
-IEC 61260 Electroacoustics - Octave-band and fractional-octave-band filters.
+ISO 6926:1999Acoustics - Requirements for the performance and calibration of reference sound sources used for the determination of sound power levelsISO 7779:1999Acoustics - Measurement of airborne noise emitted by information technology and telecommunications equipmentISO 9295:1988Acoustics - Measurement of high-frequency noise emitted by computer and business equipmentISO 9296:1988Acoustics - Declared noise emission values of computer and business equipmentISO 10302:1996Acoustics - Methods for the measurement of airborne noise emitted by small air-moving devices ISO 3745:2003 Acoustics - Determination of sound power levels of noise sources using sound pressure - Precision methods for anechoic and hemi-anechoic rooms ISO 9295:1988Acoustics - Measurement of high-frequency noise emitted by computer and business equipmentISO 9296:1988Acoustics - Declared noise emission values of computer and business equipmentISO 10302:1996Acoustics - Methods for the measurement of airborne noise emitted by ISO 6926:1999 business equipmentISO 9296:1988Acoustics - Declared noise emission values of computer and business equipmentISO 10302:1996Acoustics - Methods for the measurement of airborne noise emitted by ISO 7779:1999 equipment ISO 10302:1996 Acoustics - Methods for the measurement of airborne noise emitted by ISO 9295:1988 ISO 9296:1988 ISO 10302:1996

-CAUTION:
+ISO/IEC 10561:1999 Information technology - Office equipment - Printing devices - Method for measuring printer throughput - Class 1 and class 2 printers

+C.3 of this Standard refers to ISO/IEC 10561.

+ISO 11160-1:1996 Information technology - Office equipment - Minimum information to be included in specification sheets - Printers - Part 1: Class 1 and class 2 printers

+C.3 of this Standard refers to ISO 11160.

+ISO 11201:1995 Acoustics - Noise emitted by machinery and equipment - Measurement of emission sound pressure levels at a work station and at other specified positions - Engineering method in an essentially free field over a reflecting plane

+ISO 11203:1995 Acoustics - Noise emitted by machinery and equipment - Determination of emission sound pressure levels at a work station and at other specified positions from the sound power level

+- IEC 61672-1:2002 Electroacoustics Sound level meters Part 1: Specifications - IEC 60942 Electroacoustics Sound calibrators - IEC 61260 Electroacoustics Octave-band and fractional-octave-band filters

+IEC 61947-1:2002 Electronic projection - Measurement and documentation of key performance criteria - Part 1: Fixed resolution projectors

+C.20 of this Standard refers to IEC 61947-1.

+IEC 61947-2:2001 Electronic projection - Measurement and documentation of key performance criteria - Part 2: Variable resolution projectors

+NOTE C.20 of this Standard refers to IEC 61947-2.

+CAUTION

 IEC document numbering was recently modified to add 60000 to the original number.
 This rule applies to not only new standards, but also already published ones.
-Therefore, for instance, IEC 60651 is the identical standard which had been referred as to IEC 651 herein.
+Therefore, for instance, IEC 60942 is the identical standard which had been referred as to IEC 942 herein.